prebid/prebid.github.io/dev-docs/bidders/ix.md

      ```javascript
      pbjs.que.push(function() {
        pbjs.setConfig({
-         paapi: {
+         fledgeForGpt: {
           enabled: true,
-          defaultForSlots: 1
+          defaultForSlots: 1,
           bidders: ['ix', /* any other bidders */],
           });
       });
      ```

     * In the `paapi.gpt.autoconfig` field, set `autoconfig` to `false`.
-This step is important because, by default, the `fledgeForGpt` module expects the Google Publisher Tag (GPT) ad units to be loaded before the Protected Audience configuration is added to the ad unit.
+This step is important because, by default, the `paapiForGpt` module expects the Google Publisher Tag (GPT) ad units to be loaded before the Protected Audience configuration is added to the ad unit.
 Setting `autoconfig` to `false` will avoid any race conditions resulting from asynchronous libraries being loaded out of order, which would prevent the ad unit from being properly configured for Protected Audience API.<br />
-**Note:** The `fledgeForGpt.autoconfig` property is also backward compatible and can be used in place of the `paapi.gpt.autoconfig` property.
+**Note:** The `paapiForGpt.autoconfig` property is also backward compatible and can be used in place of the `paapi.gpt.autoconfig` property.
 However, Index recommends that you use the `paapi.gpt.autoconfig` property.<br />

      ```javascript
      pbjs.que.push(function() {